karlroberts/karlroberts.github.io/source/_posts/2017-04-12-the-rise-and-hopefully-fall-of-the-aux-pattern-2.markdown

 with no hints the compiler knows that `p` is a `MyPair[Int, String]` and `q` is an int

-as an aside, the hints I'm talking about are "type ascription" sometimes mislabled "type annotation", for example here is the some code with more type ascription than is necessary in scala
+as an a2tion" sometimes mislabled "type annotation", for example here is the some code with more type ascription than is necessary in scala

 <section data-figure>